JuergenGutsch/blog/_source/_posts/2022-02-21-aspnetcore7.md

 ---
 layout: post
-title: "ASP.NET Core on .NET 7.0"
+title: "ASP.NET Core on .NET 7.0 - Roadmap, preview 1 and file upload in minimal APIs"
-teaser: "Description"
+teaser: "The first preview version of .NET 7.0 which is released just a couple of days ago.
+Three months after .NET 6.0 was released.
+This is thee chance to have the first glimpse."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png
 tags:
 - .NET Core
 - ASP.NET Core
+- Minimal API
 ---

 I really like the transparent development of .NET and ASP.NET Core.
-It is all openly discussed publicly on GitHub and the first preview version is released just three months after the last version is released.
+It is all openly discussed publicly announced on GitHub and [developer blogs](https://devblogs.microsoft.com/dotnet/).

-Same with version 7.0 which will be released beginning of November.
+Same with the the first preview version of .NET 7.0 which is released just a couple of days ago.
+Three months after .NET 6.0 was released.
+This is thee chance to have the first glimpse at ASP.NET Core 7.0 which will be released beginning of November this year.

 ## Roadmap for ASP.NET Core 7.0